 Effective teams are made of individuals who align their personal goals with those of the team.
 This includes timelines and the ability to monitor progress together.
-All of this builds trust among team members, which is another key ingredient toward working for common goals.
+All of this builds trust among team members, another key ingredient toward working for common goals.

-In order to avoid the “It’s not my job” attitude, which is so common among siloed teams, managers need to encourage team work, team effort, and productivity.
+In order to avoid the “It’s not my job” attitude, which is so common among siloed teams, managers need to encourage teamwork, team effort, and productivity.

 Know your employees’ interests, drives, and motivations.
 If you do not know your employees, this can be a problem.
-What do they share with their teammates, what type of content do they post on public-facing websites?
+What do they share with their teammates?
+What type of content do they post on public-facing websites?
 What truly drives them?

 Organizations that use social intranet software platforms have fewer headaches when figuring out what ticks with their employees.
 Since their profiles are already on the network and they are sharing valuable information with others, this can be used to determine what motivates and incentivizes each employee.

 It helps to maximize collaboration and team effort